willyguggenheim/kubify/README.md

 # Dependencies For Runtime?

 Just Docker (no admin rights required) !!

+NOTE: Docker Automatically Installs (if not already installed) ..

 # Start Cloud

 1) Create kms key(s) alias named like kubify_secrets_[env] (for each env)